cce-bigdataintro-1160/CEBD-1160-fall-2019-site/4-docker.md

   - To facilitate CI/CD: automated testing suites, packaging, building and deployment to final environments
 * Another advantage of docker containers in the BigData context: shipping data can be expensive, so we ship the applications
 * You can find references for many Dockerfiles in the Official Images Docker Library, for example: [Python Docker Image](https://github.com/docker-library/python)
+* Conteinerize your final project so that it can be easily executed by on any environment

 ### Additional Exercises Material
 * [Extra exercises](./4-docker-exercises.md): Additional exercises to practice each Docker topic